 Finger-jointed substructure

-The Betterwood you will also find finger-jointed substructure.
-This construction is particularly warp-proof and stable - two important criteria for a high-quality substructure.
+At Betterwood you will also find finger-jointed substructures.
+This construction method is particularly warp-proof and stable - two important criteria for a high-quality substructure.

 Finger-jointed means that individual pieces of wood are glued together with wedges and thus form an extremely durable connection.
 The glue is a weatherproof construction glue - specially approved for load-bearing constructions outdoors.
 Finger-jointed timber is also used for large roof constructions when long distances have to be bridged.
 The results of load tests also speak for the very good durability: First the wood breaks - only then does the finger jointing come loose.